raku-community-modules/Web-App/README.md

   * SCGI

-    Offers the best integration with existing web servers, such as Apache, lighttpd, etc. It's like FastCGI, only simpler!
+    Offers the best integration with existing web servers, such as Apache, lighttpd, etc. It's like FastCGI, only simpler and faster.

     URL: https://github.com/supernovus/SCGI

   * FastCGI

-    More complex than SCGI, and supported by almost every web server.
+    A complex and comprehensive protocol, the Perl 6 implementation is considerably slower than SCGI, but offers more advanced features.

     URL: https://github.com/supernovus/perl6-fastcgi